Roman200110/python_project/README.md

 ### Code Structure
 - `data_loader.py`: Handles data loading and preprocessing.
-- `model.py`: Defines the CNN model architecture.
+- `model.py`: Used Faster R-CNN for object detection.
 - `trainer.py`: Contains the training and evaluation logic.
-- `main.py`: Script to run the training and evaluation.
+- `train.py`: Script to run the training and evaluation.

 ### Tests
 - `test_data_loader.py`: Tests for data loading functionality.